dtcenter/METdataio/docs/Users_Guide/installation.rst

 requires the Python packages pymysql, pandas, numpy, pyyaml, and lxml.
 Please refer to the requirements.txt file for the version numbers.

+The requirements below come directly from the **requirements.txt** file at the top level of the repository.

 .. literalinclude:: ../../requirements.txt

 Installation